Water-Engine/water/README.md

 - `fmt`: Format all source and header files using clang-format

 # Testing
 This project uses unit tests to verify behavior of the engine's foundation and behavior.
 To run tests, simply call `make test`.
-The [Catch2](https://github.com/catchorg/Catch2) framework is used, and the amalgamated files are compiled directly into the test executable, resulting in longer intial build times.
+The [Catch2](https://github.com/catchorg/Catch2) framework is used, and the amalgamated files are compiled directly into the test executable, resulting in longer initial build times.

 # Formatting
 `clang-format` is used for formatting in this project, but I have also decided on custom formatting rules and naming conventions for this project.